-Mamoru was falling from the roof.
-He was embracing the oni.
+Mamoru was falling from the roof, embracing the oni.
 This wasn’t happening.
 The detective had promised her he would make everything okay again.
-From the way they were falling, it seemed he had rushed the oni, and they had twisted mid air.
+From the way they were falling, it seemed he had rushed the creature, twisting around in mid-air.
 In the few seconds before impact, Akiko screamed as she rushed toward the poles below them.

-It was quick, but the pain of a pole piercing through his midsection was enough to make Mamoru gasp.
-The oni screeched as the iron ran him through as well.
-The flesh was set ablaze in Mamoru’s arms as the creature turned to ash, but the burns didn’t faze him.
-Karura wanted this thing gone, and they couldn’t have it leaving a trail for others to find Akiko again.
+It was quick, but the sudden pain of a pole piercing through his midsection was enough to make Mamoru gasp.
+The oni screeched as the bloodied iron ran him through as well.
+Its flesh was engulfed in a white blaze, gripped in Mamoru’s arms.
+As the beast turned to ash, the burns didn’t seem to faze the man.
+Karura wanted this thing gone.
+They couldn’t have it leaving a trail for others to find Akiko again.

-As his eyes clouded over, he heard Akiko’s voice.
-It was a desperate cry he had never heard from her before.
-He thought it was ironic.
+As his eyes clouded over, the last thing Mamoru heard was Akiko’s voice.
+It was a desperate cry she had never expressed to him before.
+He found it ironic.
 In the short time he had known her, the youth had never made a feminine sound.
 She was such a spitfire, yelling or cursing in an argument.
-He thought it was adorable to be honest.
-Still, he wished he could see the face to match that voice right now.
+He thought it was adorable, honestly.
+Still, he wished he could have seen the face to match that voice.
 She sounded like a grown woman for once.

 “Mamoru!”
 Akiko dropped to her knees beside his head.
 Reaching her arms around his light brown hair, she pulled his head to her chest to cry.
-To hell with all the blood on his face, she wanted to hold him.
+To hell with the charred blood all over his face and trunk, she wanted to hold him.
 “Mamoru, don’t leave me!
 Please don’t leave me!”